Work is happening in too many places.

 There is no handoff between discovery, build, and support.
 The same person who understands the problem is responsible for solving it.

-I bring years of software and workflow experience to real operations.
+I bring over a decade of software engineering experience and workflow-focused problem solving to real operational challenges.
 The goal is not software for its own sake.
 The goal is a business that runs better day to day.

 I’m based in Cincinnati and work with businesses locally and beyond.
 You get responsive support and long-term personal accountability.